 Full steam ahead!
 Ship builder upgrades its control-system-with-minimal-downtime

-By Al Collins and Andrew Guskov
+September 21, 2005 by Al Collins and Andrew Guskov

 Marinette Marine Corporation is a full-service shipyard located on the banks of the Menominee River in Marinette, Wis., just upstream from Lake Michigan.
 The company was founded in 1942 to meet the United States’ growing need for naval construction.
 Since then, Marinette Marine has built more than 1,300 vessels and is a leader in designing and building technologically advanced vessels.
 Its facility and team of workers build both freshwater and seawater vessels for commercial and military applications.